-The first sign of the disease is a sensation of not being able to get enough air.
-In the initial stages of emphysema, shortness of breath (dyspnea) may be noticeable only during activity.
-In later stages, a person may struggle for air even when sitting quietly or lying down.
-Other symptoms include:
+The first sign of emphysema is the feeling of not being able to get enough air.
+In the early stages, shortness of breath (dyspnea) may only be noticeable when you are doing things.
+In later stages, you may struggle for air even when sitting quietly or lying down.

 - A mild but constant cough

 - Feeling tired, due to less oxygen getting to the body

 - Poor appetite.
 Eating becomes more of a strain because it takes more breath.